-For professionals with an engineering background in computing or a related discipline such as electronic or electrical engineering, this masters course will equip you will the skills you need to move into computer and network engineering.
+For professionals with an engineering background in computing or a related discipline such as electronic or electrical engineering, this masters course will equip you with the skills you need to move into computer and network engineering.
 You learn about the hardware and software aspects of computer network technologies and examine their design, specification and integration in a range of applications.

 Ideal for you if you are a professional with a background in computer engineering, communication systems or electronic/electrical engineering, and provides you with the skills and knowledge needed to move into computer networking.
 It is particularly useful for people working in companies that rely on constant innovation in electronics, computer engineering and communications.